davewalker5/RC2014/Programs/Charles/README.md

 accepted interactions.
 Need thresholds and mood priorities still dominate, so randomness modifies understandable behaviour rather than replacing it.

-## Debug Display
+## Debug Snapshot

-The optional debug panel shows:
+The one-shot debug table shows:

 - Simulation tick and current mood
 - Active needs
 - Hunger, happiness, energy, boredom, and irritation
 - Last action number, repetition count, and recent annoyance count
 - Feistiness, patience, appetite, and sociability biases

+The output is divided into current state, memory, and personality sections.
+Labels use a fixed-width `VARIABLE / VALUE` layout so changing numeric widths do not disturb the table.

 Action numbers are `1` feed, `2` play, `3` pet, and `4` annoy.
 Pressing `W` clears the repeated-action chain but does not immediately erase recent